mmakaay/flask_micron/README.rst

         -d '"John Smith"' \
         http://127.0.0.1:5000/hello_world

-Note that we use '"John Smith"' for the data here, which is the JSON representation for a string.
+Note that we use ``"John Smith"`` for the data here, which is the JSON representation for a string.
 The response for this request contains a JSON encoded greeting::